nodeshift/opossum/README.md

 | Build:          | make  |
 | Documentation:  | https://bucharest-gold.github.io/opossum/ |
 | Issue tracker:  | https://github.com/bucharest-gold/opossum/issues  |
-| Engines:        | Node.js 4.x, 5.x, 6.x
+| Engines:        | Node.js 4.x, 5.x, 6.x, 7.x

 ## Usage

 Let's say you've got an API that depends on something that might fail - a network operation, or disk read, for example.
-Wrap that puppy up in a `CircuitBreaker` and you have control over your destiny.
+Wrap those functions up in a `CircuitBreaker` and you have control over your destiny.

 ```javascript